TediCross/TediCross/README.md

 If you downloaded TediCross as a zip, do step 2, 3 and 4 in the installation guide again.
 Then move `settings.yaml` (or the deprecated `settings.json`, which will automatically be converted to `settings.yaml`) and the whole `data/` directory from the old version to the new one and start it.

+### Why don't you use webhooks to send the messages to Discord?
+They are much better

+This has been tried, and it did indeed make the messages much prettier.
+The bot can impersonate multiple people this way.
+Unfortunately, messages sent through a webhook does not belong to the bot, meaning the bot cannot edit them.
+Cross-editing from Telegram to Discord is then lost.
+In addition, it requires the bot owner to have two-factor authentication activated.

 ### Do you know of any way to relay messages from Discord to Telegram (or the other way) without bots?

 No